joeyRBH/ClinicalCanvasEHR/TWILIO_INTEGRATION_SUMMARY.md

 ### Payment Confirmed
 ```
 Payment Confirmed!
 We received $X.XX for invoice #XXX.
-Thank you! - ClinicalSpeak
+Thank you! - ClinicalCanvas
 ```

 ### Payment Failed
 ```
 Payment Failed: We couldn't process your payment for invoice #XXX.
-Please update your payment method or contact us. - ClinicalSpeak
+Please update your payment method or contact us. - ClinicalCanvas
 ```

 ### Refund Processed
 ```
 Refund Processed: A refund of $X.XX has been processed for invoice #XXX.
-It will appear in 5-10 business days. - ClinicalSpeak
+It will appear in 5-10 business days. - ClinicalCanvas
 ```

 ### New Invoice
 ```
 New Invoice: Invoice #XXX for $X.XX is ready.
 Due: MM/DD/YYYY.
-Pay online at your convenience. - ClinicalSpeak
+Pay online at your convenience. - ClinicalCanvas
 ```

 ---